 Jonathan Rogers was born at Plas-Onn, near Llangollen in Denbighshire, North Wales, and grew up speaking only Welsh.
 At 16 he moved to Liverpool where he worked at various jobs while perfecting his English.
 In May 1887, aged 22, armed with a legacy left to him by an aunt, Jonathan sailed for Montreal and crossed Canada on the first transcontinental train to Vancouver.
 Soon after he arrived, Jonathan attended the first public auction of parcels of CPR land within the newly created city.
 He bought four lots outside the area built at that time, although now located in the heart of downtown.
 He started work as a painter, and then became a construction contractor.

 The massive speculation that had accompanied the arrival of the railway in 1887 was soon halted when the economic realities of building a new city set in, coupled with a collapse in lumber prices south of the border.
-Jonathan Rogers held on to his land through this depression and in 1893 partnered with the Hunter Brothers (James and Thomas) to build a 2-storey building on Columbia Street, near Powell Street known as the Commercial Block.
+Jonathan Rogers held on to his land through this depression and in 1893 partnered with the Hunter Brothers (Samuel and Thomas) to build a 2-storey building on Columbia Street, near Powell Street known as the Commercial Block.

 In 1894 he announced that rather than leave the city (as many were preparing to do) he would be constructing a new building on Hastings Street.
 The first half of this development was designed by William Blackmore, who occupied it for his own offices once it was completed.
 The large windows used cast iron mullions to maximise the area of glazing.
 Four years later the gold rush in the Klondike ensured the city’s renewed growth, and Rogers engaged Parr and Fee to add a second half to the building.
 While almost identical to the first building, the window dimensions are just slightly different.
 Jonathan Rogers would almost certainly be unhappy with the current use of his buildings.
 These days they house the offices of the Marijuana Party and the Amsterdam Cafe.
 In 1916 Jonathan Rogers was the main organiser in Vancouver of the People’s Prohibition Association who successfully lobbied for the introduction of Prohibition in British Columbia (which lasted from 1917 to 1921).